youngcut/odoo/README.md

 - Sort by Bestsellers: This addon will sort products by bestsellers in point of sales!
 - POS Tags: This Plugin will let you show and edit the Tags of you customer.
 - POS Sales History: See a quick overview of all products for each customer and where bought it (POS/Online).
+- Edit Last Customer: Sometimes you need to edit a customer after their visit.
+This addon helpes you with just one click.